shrink/examples/README.md

 ### Registration

-Examples are registered using an example definition (`DefinesExample`) which in turn uses a builder (`BuildsExampleInstances`) to create instances from a set of parameters.
+Examples are registered using an example definition (`DefinesExample`) which in turn uses a builder (`BuildsExampleInstances`) to create an object using optional configuration.

 ```php
 use Shrink\Examples\Definition;